https://www.gosh.nhs.uk/conditions-and-treatments/clinical-outcomes/specialist-neonatal-and-paediatric-surgery-clinical-outcomes/

 The department has an excellent international reputation and continues to develop new ways of treating newborn babies and children, such as oesophageal replacement surgery and minimally invasive (keyhole) surgery.

-The SNAPS department works closely with a number of other departments within GOSH, including Urology, ENT, Interventional Radiology, Gastroenterology and Oncology.
+The SNAPS department works closely with a number of other departments within GOSH, including Urology, Interventional Radiology, Gastroenterology, Oncology and Ear, Nose and Throat (ENT).

 Referrals are made in most cases via local hospital consultants, community paediatricians or in exceptional circumstances via a GP.